spear-sim/spear/docs/getting_started.md

 - You can specify `-clean` to do a clean build.
 - You can specify `-verbose`, `-UbtArgs="-verbose"`, and `-UbtArgs="-VeryVerbose"` to see additional build details (e.g., the exact command-line arguments that Unreal uses when invoking the underlying compiler).

-## Launch the standalone executable
+## Use the spear Python package

-At this point, you should be able to launch the standalone executable by renaming the following file and editing the paths in the file appropriately for your system:
+At this point, you can use the `spear` Python package by renaming the following file and editing the paths in the file for your system.

 ```
 examples/getting_started/user_config.yaml.example -> user_config.yaml